vishwanath16/cool_python_modules/README.md

 ## Overview

 Python is a versatile programming language with a rich ecosystem of libraries and modules.
-In this repository, we've curated a list of some of the coolest Python modules that you can explore and use in your projects.
+In this repository, I've curated a list of some of the coolest Python modules that you can explore and use in your projects.

 ## How to Use